apache/spark/python/docs/source/user_guide/ps_pandas_pyspark.rst

 .. currentmodule:: pyspark.pandas

-Users from pandas and/or PySpark face API compatibility issue sometimes when they work with Koalas.
-Since Koalas does not target 100% compatibility of both pandas and PySpark, users need to do some workaround to port their pandas and/or PySpark codes or get familiar with Koalas in this case.
+Users from pandas and/or PySpark face API compatibility issue sometimes when they work with pandas on Spark.
+Since pandas on Spark does not target 100% compatibility of both pandas and PySpark, users need to do some workaround to port their pandas and/or PySpark codes or get familiar with pandas on Spark in this case.
 This page aims to describe it.

 pandas
 ------

-pandas users can access to full pandas APIs by calling :func:`DataFrame.to_pandas`.
-Koalas DataFrame and pandas DataFrame are similar.
+pandas users can access to full pandas APIs by calling :func:`DataFrame.to_pandas`. pandas on Spark DataFrame and pandas DataFrame are similar.
 However, the former is distributed and the latter is in a single machine.
 When converting to each other, the data is transferred between multiple machines and the single client machine.